Get a free consultation

 Remember, your slides are a tool, not the main event.
 Use your slides to support your message, rather than relying on them to carry your presentation.
 Keep your slides simple and uncluttered, with only a few key points on each slide.

-Instead of focusing on your slides, focus on your audience.
-Make eye contact, use body language to emphasize your message, and try to connect with your audience in a meaningful way.
+Instead of looking at your slides, look at your audience.
+Make eye contact, use body language to emphasise your message, and try to connect with your audience in a meaningful way.
 By putting your audience first, you’ll create a more engaging and memorable presentation.
-Imagine you are giving an illustrated talk, rather then talking through slides.
+Imagine you are giving an illustrated talk, rather than talking through slides.

 Mistake #10: Not Rehearsing Enough

-One of the most common public speaking mistakes in public speaking is not rehearsing enough.
+One of public speaking problem is caused by not rehearsing enough.
 Rehearsing your presentation is critical to ensuring that you deliver it smoothly and confidently.
+You can easily overcome the fear of public speaking with expert coaching.

 Practice, practice, practice: Rehearse your presentation multiple times to ensure that you are comfortable with the content and delivery.
 Use video: Record yourself practising your presentation and watch the footage to identify areas for improvement.